Lodeynoye Pole

-Lodeynoye Pole (Лоде́йное По́ле, lit. the field of boats) is a town and the administrative center of Lodeynopolsky District in Leningrad Oblast, Russia, located on the left bank of the Svir River (Lake Ladoga's basin) 244 km northeast of St. Petersburg.
+Lodeynoye Pole (Лоде́йное По́ле, lit. the field of boats) is a town and the administrative center of Lodeynopolsky District in Leningrad Oblast, Russia, located on the left bank of the Svir River (Lake Ladoga's basin) 244 km northeast of Saint Petersburg.
 Population: 21,400 (1972).

 History

 It was founded in 1702 on the spot of the village of Mokrishvitsa, where Peter the Great had established the Olonets Shipyard.
 In 1703, the first ship of the Baltic Fleet was built here—a 28-cannon frigate called Shtandart.
 In 1704, six more frigates, four shnyavas, four galleys, and twenty-four semi-galleys were constructed, which would form the first Russian squadron in the Baltic Sea.
 Over four hundred sailboats and rowboats were built throughout the shipyard's existence.

 In the course of the administrative reform carried out in 1708 by Peter the Great, Lodeynoye Pole was included into Ingermanland Governorate (known from 1710 as Saint Petersburg Governorate).
 In 1727, it was transferred to the newly established Novgorod Governorate, and in 1776, it was further transferred into newly established Olonets Oblast.
 In 1781, Olonets Oblast was transferred to St. Petersburg Governorate, and in 1784, it was transformed into an independent administrative unit, Olonets Viceroyalty.
 In 1785, Lodeynoye Pole was granted an uyezd town status.

 In 1799, Olonets Viceroyalty was abolished and divided between Novgorod and Arkhangelsk Governorates.
 Lodeynopolsky Uyezd was merged into Olonetsky Uyezd.
 In 1801, Olonets Governorate was established, and in 1802, Lodeynopolsky Uyezd was restored.
 In 1922, Olonets Governorate was abolished and Lodeynopolsky Uyezd was transferred to Petrograd Governorate (later Leningrad Oblast).